oVirt/ovirt-site/source/feature/ux/glustervolumesnapshots.html.md

 # Summary

+This document describes the design for the volume snapshot feature under Gluster.
+GlusterFS provides crash recoverability for the volumes through snapshot feature and console needs to provide a web based mechanism to achieve the same feature.

-This feature allows the administrators to maintain the snapshots of a Gluster volume.
-Administrator can create, schedule, list, delete, start, stop and restore to a given snapshot.
-Gluster volume snapshot provides an online crash consistency mechanism for the Gluster volumes.
-The volume snapshots provide a point in time view of the volume.
-In a case of inconsistency, these snapshots could be used to restore the volume to a consistent stage.
-The snapshots are also a mechanism of volume backup for future references.
+This feature allows the administrators to create, schedule, list, delete, start, stop and restore to a given snapshot.
+With this administrators can view all the available snapshots taken for a volume and in case of crash can opt to restore to a point in time view using the existing snapshots.

-Using this feature, an admin can take scheduled or unscheduled snapshots of and thereby backup a Gluster volume.
-This also provides a check-point in time to restore to, if and when necessary.

-To read more about Gluster volume snapshot feature, see <https://forge.gluster.org/snapshot/pages/Home>.

 # Owner